-- After averaging almost 5.7 per cent from 1990 to 1998, gross domestic product (GDP) growth slowed down to 2.7 per cent in 1999 as a result of falling sugar production provoked by prolonged drought in 1998-1999.
+- 2. After averaging almost 5.7 per cent from 1990 to 1998, gross domestic product (GDP) growth slowed down to 2.7 per cent in 1999 as a result of falling sugar production provoked by prolonged drought in 1998-1999.
 Inflation reached 6.9 per cent and unemployment 6.4 per cent in 1999.
-With a high per capita income of \$3,730, Mauritius is increasingly facing difficulties in attracting development aid.
-The transition from a lowwage labour-intensive economy to a high-tech capitalintensive economy is proving to be difficult as it requires massive investment in appropriate training and education.
-This is further compounded by the labour-market and increasing skills mismatch inflexibility and the shortage of high-calibre expertise in several economic sectors.
-Furthermore, the phasing out of the multi-fibre agreements and the renegotiations of the Sugar Protocol in 2008 under different conditions implies that Mauritius will face fiercer competition in these sectors, unless productivity is improved and linked to wage movement. - 3.
-Liberal economic policies relying on the market do not sufficiently address the distribution aspect of income and wealth and, if left unchecked, tend to deepen social inequalities and create deprivation in the form of poverty and social exclusion.
-This is cause for

-- concern in a multi-ethnic society like Mauritius.
+With a high per capita income of \$3 730, Mauritius is increasingly facing difficulties in attracting development aid.
+The transition from a low wage labour-intensive economy to a high-tech capital-intensive economy is proving to be difficult as it requires massive investment in appropriate training and education.
+This is further compounded by the increasing skills mismatch and labour-market inflexibility and the shortage of high-calibre expertise in several economic sectors.
+Furthermore, the phasing out of the multifibre agreements and the renegotiations of the Sugar Protocol in 2008 under different conditions implies that Mauritius will face fiercer competition in these sectors, unless productivity is improved and linked to wage movement. - 3.
+Liberal economic policies relying on the market do not sufficiently address the distribution aspect of income and wealth and, if left unchecked, to deepen social inequalities and create deprivation in the form of poverty and social exclusion.
+This is cause for concern in a multi-ethnic society like Mauritius.
 These disturbing side effects came to the forefront with social disturbances in 1999.
 More than 14.5 per cent of households are living below the poverty line, defined as 50 per cent of median household expenditure based on the last Household Budget Survey 1996/1997.
 The Island of Rodrigues is one of the areas with the highest incidence of poverty (income and human).
 The Government has recognized that remedial actions and safety nets are required to correct the deficiencies of the market and to empower the poorer communities.
-In poverty alleviation context, several new programmes are ongoing with UNDP, the European Union and the International Fund for Agricultural Development (IFAD) with greater emphasis capacity-building, participatory approaches community involvement. - 4.
-Mauritius already possesses appropriate machinery for managing the electoral processes at high levels of performance, although certain weaknesses remain.
+In this context, several new poverty alleviation programmes are ongoing with UNDP, European Union (EU) and the International Fund for Agricultural Development (IFAD), with greater emphasis on capacity-building, participatory approaches and community involvement.

+- 4. Mauritius already possesses appropriate machinery for managing the electoral processes at high levels of performance, although certain weaknesses remain.
 Following the last general elections of 11 September 2000, the Government strongly indicated its intention to reform the electoral system, initiated previously.
-The judiciary is independent. - is characterized by the inherent Mauritius vulnerabilities of small environmental developing States (SIDS).
+The judiciary is independent. - 5.
+Mauritius is characterized by the inherent environmental vulnerabilities of small island developing states (SIDS).
 Environmental degradation will become a serious impediment to economic growth if appropriate measures are not taken to reconcile the current pace of economic growth with sustainable management of the environment.
-In order to address the environmental issues in a holistic manner, the Government has approved a national environmental and a plan II (NEAP II) communications plan to the United Nations Framework Convention on Climate Change (UNFCCC) in 2000, that set forth measures to create conditions for sustainable development.
+In order to address the environmental issues in a holistic manner, the Government has approved a national environmental action plan II (NEAP II) and a national communications plan to the United Nations framework convention on climate change (UNFCCC) in 2000, that set forth measures to create conditions for sustainable development.